suffolklibraries/sljekyll/elibrary/press-reader/index.md

 **Your session will expire after 30 days.
 After 30 days, you can reactivate your account:**

+1. If you aren't already logged in, sign in using your email address and password
-1. Click your name in the top right-hand corner then click 'Sign Out'
+2. Click your name in the top right-hand corner, then click 'My Account'
-2. Follow steps 1-4 above
-3. When the 'New User' box appears, click the 'Please sign in' link for existing users at the bottom of the box
-4. Enter your email address and password and click 'Sign In'
-5. You can now use the service again.
+3. Under the 'Library or Group' section of 'Social and Linked Networks', click 'Unlink Account'
+4. Follow stops 3 and 4 above.

 ### On an Apple or Android tablet or smartphone